12 Ways to Avoid Depression This Holiday Season

 8. Take It Outside

 Instead of wasting the holidays watching marathons on TV or playing video games, get the whole family outside for brain safe activities, like a long, brisk walk.
 Walking can help you clear your mind, decrease anxiety, improve your mood and burn some calories all at the same time.
-Exercise accelerates blood flow to all parts of the body, including the brain.
+Physical activity accelerates blood flow to all parts of the body, including the brain, and research shows that exercise is an effective antidepressant.
 It’s recommended to get 30 to 45 minutes of exercise daily.